glu99331/Computer-Science-Undergraduate-Work/readme.md

-# Computer Science Undergraduate Coursework for Gordon Lu
+# Computer Science Undergraduate Coursework

 ## This repository contains all of the coursework I worked on as a Computer Science Undergraduate Student at the University of Pittsburgh.